tailor-platform/frontend-packages/packages/minitailorctl/README.md

 # minitailorctl

-minitailorctl (mtctl) is a CLI tool that operates minitailor and contains some useful features that help development of Tailor Platform application.
+minitailorctl (mtctl) is a CLI tool that wraps [tailorctl](https://github.com/tailor-platform/tailorctl) to streamline the development of Tailor Platform applications.

 ## Install